aiyholl5/Work-Day-Scheduler/README.md

 <!-- @TODO: create ticket to review/update image) -->
 ![A user clicks on slots on the color-coded calendar and edits the events.](./Assets/05-third-party-apis-homework-demo.gif)

+## Functionality

+As the user is on the website they can see the date of the current day and the time which is updated every second.
+The user is able to type in anything they choose into a selected hour in order to save to a local storage.
+The red indicated the current hour the day is in and the green indicates what hours are left in the work day.

 ### Deployed Application